It takes a group of people who really care.

 Immigrating to Canada at a young age, Anna’s childhood has been marked by change, instability and abuse.
 On the day of her grade eight graduation, she witnessed the murder of her mother and grandmother at the hands of her mother’s abusive common-law partner.
 Orphaned at 13, she moved between kinship homes before transitioning to independent living at age 16.
 Without family she could rely on and without stability, she turned to the arts.
 Dance and musical theatre became her safe haven and sense of identity.

-Anna is now an aerialist, crisis counsellor/case coordinator, and an outspoken public speaker/advocate for youth touched by the child welfare system.
+Anna is now a Crisis Counsellor and Violence Prevention Program Coordinator, Aerialist, Motivational Speaker and advocate for youth touched by the child welfare system.
 In addition to being a YPAC member, she is a Board Executive for Ryerson Radio Inc. and an advisor to the CAS Investigations Unit with the Provincial Advocate’s Office.
 In 2015, along with graduating with an Honours Bachelor of Social Work degree, she received the Attorney General’s Victim Services Award of Distinction in recognition of her service to victims of crime and vulnerable youth.